How to disable BitLocker on Windows 11

 Once you complete the steps, the encryption protection will be temporarily disabled, allowing you to perform updates, such as firmware and non-Microsoft app updates.

-If you want to resume, you can use the same instructions outlined above, but on step 8, make sure to turn on the “Resume protection” option and click the Yes button.
+If you want to resume, use the same instructions outlined above, but at step 8, make sure to turn on the “Resume protection” option and click the Yes button.

-To suspend BitLocker with PowerShell commands, use these steps:
+To suspend BitLocker with PowerShell commands on Windows 11 Pro, follow these steps:

 1. Open Start.